Laragear/EmailLogin/README.md

 ### Login expiration

 The link to login sent in the email has an expiration time, which by default is 5 minutes.
-You can change this globally through the [configuration](#link-expiration) or at runtime using the `withExpiration()` with either the amount of minutes, a `DateTimeInterface` instance, or a string to be passed to [`strtotime()`](https://www.php.net/manual/function.strtotime.php).
+You can change this globally through the [configuration](#link-expiration) or at runtime using the `withExpiration()` with either the number of minutes, a `DateTimeInterface` instance, or a string to be passed to [`strtotime()`](https://www.php.net/manual/function.strtotime.php).

 ```php
 use Illuminate\Support\Facades\Route;